-In the 1983 Master Plan for South Platte Park, CPW recommended a site-specific carrying capacity for wildlife, and for populations exceeding two active lodges, animals would be removed.
+In the 1983 Master Plan for South Platte Park, CPW recommended a site-specific capacity such that if there were more than two active lodges, animals would be removed.
+In the practice of managing the Park since then, higher population levels have been sustainable without an impact on habitat or health in various environmental conditions.

-The concept of carrying capacity has changed as natural resource management advances, and it does not incorporate numerous variables that could alter a carrying capacity.
-The 2016 update of this management plan reflects a move towards using Limits of Acceptable Change (LAC).
+The 2016 update of this management plan reflects a move towards observing the impacts of the beaver population and managing based on the desired habitat conditions.
 The variables that would determine when the beaver population is getting too large would include if there is damage to older/mature forests, damage to recreational facilities, loss of significant amounts of vegetation, disease spreading through the beaver population, flooding of unacceptable areas, or blockage of storm drainage systems.
-This is discussed in more detail in the LAC operational documents.